 This week’s Trading Rules:

-Stocks continued to follow our playbook the past 2 weeks in the U.S., as smaller stocks performed better than large cap, but now we’re at the high end of the trading range while earnings are coming in so-so at best.
+Stocks continued to follow our playbook the past 2 weeks in the U.S., as smaller stocks performed better than large cap and the SPY struggled twice at the 208 level.
 Nothing has really changed.
-Right-size positions and get ready to play a little defense.
+Right-size positions and get ready to play more active defense.
 Macro issues have been quiet – too quiet.
-My sense is that the big move since February is rolling over.
+My sense is that the big move since February will continue rolling over.
 As Art Cashin would say, be wary and very, very nimble (yes, we quoted him last time).
 Because the crisis can happen faster than you would think is possible.

 SPY Trading Levels: The market is still coloring within the lines.
 The SPY stopped right at the 209/210 resistance we mentioned last time as being a tough level to get through.
 Moving a lot higher will be hard, and I think we’re headed lower near-term, but if we do break 211, expect a sharp spike as shorts rush to cover and cautious investors play catch-up.

 Support: 204/205, a little at 200 and 195, then 185